Meet the team

 Rose Wu

-Rose is Programme Manager for Communications and Engagement at the RSO.
-Rose joined the team in September 2022, and supports the RSO to engage proactively with Bali Process members and Working Groups, and to act as a responsive and trusted voice in the region – to ensure profile, impact and reach for the RSO’s programmes and activities.
+Rose is a Strategic Advisor at the RSO.
+Rose joined the team in September 2022 as the Programme Manager for Strategic Communications and Engagement, and supports the RSO to engage proactively with Bali Process members and Working Groups, and to act as a responsive and trusted voice in the region – to ensure profile, impact and reach for the RSO’s programmes and activities.

 Rose was previously based in London, UK, where her experience spans strategic, editorial and digital communications and engagement and stakeholder management across the research, higher education and charity sectors.